392781/scikit-ntk/README.md

 ## Citation

-If you use scikit-ntk in your scientific work, please use the following citation:
+If you use scikit-ntk in your scientific work, please use the following citation alongside the scikit-learn citations found at [https://scikit-learn.org/stable/about.html#citing-scikit-learn](https://scikit-learn.org/stable/about.html#citing-scikit-learn):

 ```
 @mastersthesis{lencevicius2022laplacentk,
   author  = "Ronaldas Paulius Lencevicius",